 Primary immunodeficiency and vasculitis are the priority clinical areas of this department.
 Recent years have seen huge increases in referrals for allergic disease.
 We continue to advocate for resources to meet this area of overwhelming demand.

 The Immunology Department is actively involved in research and education and regularly collaborates in research published in international peer-reviewed journals.
+We have a programme of weekly seminars which deal with clinical case studies, translational research and laboratory techniques.

 • The wait for a routine clinical immunology appointment may be up to 24 months.
 Urgent referrals are seen sooner.
 There is no private immunology clinic available in St James’s Hospital.